stolostron/library-go/docs/applier.md

 ## Methods

-In [applier](../pkg/templateprocessor) there are methods which process the yaml templates, return them as a list of yamls or list of `unstructured.Unstructured`.
+In [applier](../pkg/templateprocessor) there are methods which process the yaml templates, return them as a list of yaml files or list of `unstructured.Unstructured`.
 There are also methods that sort these processed yaml templates depending of their `kind`.
 The order is defined in `kindOrder` variable which can be override.
 A method `CreateOrUpdateInPath` creates or update all resources localted in a specific path.